 Typically, the dentists’ is a place of resentment or, worse, panic.
 Some of us get sweaty palms just thinking about it.
 A 2016 study from the Sri Ramakrishna Mission Dental College and Hospital, Chennai, India, confirmed what was largely suspected, that dental phobia was having a profound effect on overall health.
 Dr Mehra and her team are all too aware of this and have looked to change the ordeal entirely.

 From the outset, patients can expect a different approach.
 Upon entry, you will be greeted with a herbal tea and asked to take a seat in the zen lobby.
 Significantly, the study above outlined the positive effects of aromatherapy in concealing the smell of eugenol (which, associated with the dentist experience, often triggers anxiety).
 So, if you can smell something, it’s likely to be the hand-chosen, scented aromas selected to conceal any of those distinctive ‘dentist’ scents.
-You will be pleasantly surprised to find the interior is decorated naturalistically, giving the impression of a serene forest rather than a dentistry on Fleet street.
+You will be pleasantly surprised to find the interior is decorated naturalistically, giving the impression of a serene forest rather than a regular dentistry.
 Every aspect of the experience has been thought through and addressed.

 The intention, here, is to transform your entire perception of ‘a trip to the dentist’.
 From one of reluctance to one, maybe even, of anticipation.
 This starts with better accommodation of patients, “one of the things we pride ourselves with at the neem tree are conveniences.
 We like to have extended opening hours, we offer appointments from 8am to 8pm as well as weekend appointments at most of our clinics.”
 It is a rare approach in an industry that is notoriously obstinate when it comes to accommodating work or school schedules.